Historical reenactment in Australia: Classical

 Several groups and individuals reenact the classical period, with an emphasis on Greece and Republican Rome.
 Local and state groups include: Ancient Roman Reenactors Victoria, the Sydney Ancients Hoplite and Roman Society, Pax Romana (Qld), and Mare Nostrvm (Qld).

 In 2020, a national association formed as a subsidiary and local chapter of Nova Roma in Oceania, called Australia Nova Romana.
 Like its parent organisation, this group offers a broad community with a focus on ancient Roman living history and education, with emphases on the use of Latin, study of Roman politics and practice of the cultus deorum romanum, the Roman religion.

 Early medieval period

 Many groups focus on the Viking, late Roman, and Early Byzantine eras.
 The New England Medieval Arts Society (NEMAS) Easter Festival focuses on this era, and 25 or so living history groups that specialise in this era attend this event.
-One of the larger groups, the New Varangian Guard (NVG), with chapters in a number of cities, focuses on both this period and the early medieval period.
-Other groups include Scholai located in Melbourne and one of the best "fighting" forces of the Byzantine Empire, Ironguard Medieval Society located in Central West NSW, the Blue Mountains NSW and Illawarra NSW.
+Groups include Scholai located in Melbourne and one of the best "fighting" forces of the Byzantine Empire, Ironguard Medieval Society located in Central West NSW, the Blue Mountains NSW and Illawarra NSW.
 One of the older and most established groups Europa at Springwood NSW who focus on the Viking occupation of York.
 Queensland groups portraying this period include, Staraya Ladoga, Saga Vikings Inc. In the ACT, the Dark Ages re-enactment group, Ancient Arts Fellowship (AAF) focuses on Viking, Norman, and Anglo Saxon portrayal.

 This is a popular area of focus for the Kingdom of Lochac, a subgroup of the Society for Creative Anachronism in Australia.